Xiny1hxy/cse15l-lab-reports/LabTutorial.md

 RSA key fingerprint is SHA256:ksruYwhnYH+sySHnHAtLUHngrPEyZTDl/1x99wUQcec.
 Are you sure you want to continue connecting (yes/no/[fingerprint])?
 ```
-(This message should only occur when you are connecting to a new server for the first time)
+*(This message should only occur when you are connecting to a new server for the first time)
-Type `yes` to continue the connection to the server.
+Type `yes` to continue the connection to the server.)*

-3. Your terminal will request for the password, (the new passsword that you just reset for the course-specific account),
+**3. Your terminal will request for the password, (the new passsword that you just reset for the course-specific account)**
 ```
-# On your client
 ⤇ ssh cs15lwi23zz@ieng6.ucsd.edu
 The authenticity of host 'ieng6-202.ucsd.edu (128.54.70.227)' can't be established.
 RSA key fingerprint is SHA256:ksruYwhnYH+sySHnHAtLUHngrPEyZTDl/1x99wUQcec.
 Are you sure you want to continue connecting (yes/no/[fingerprint])?
 Password:
 ```
-(This is a message from your client)
+*(This is a message from your client)*

-Enter the password and you will receive a message like this:
+**Enter the password and you will receive a message like this:**
 ```
 Hello cs15lwi23ake, you are currently logged into ieng6-203.ucsd.edu